 Offering different prices for the same product allows you to cover more ground in your market.
 You include low-spending customers without lowering all your prices.

 For example, a coffee shop next to a college might have market groups that show the lower paying customers are students.
 The owner offers a student discount deal on coffee and bagels.
-The discount allows the coffee shop to serve students without lowering all the prices.
+The pricing discount allows the coffee shop to serve students without lowering all the prices.

 With tiered pricing, you give all customers different price options for the same product.
 Each option includes more features than the one beneath it.
 This method addresses customers with different levels of needs and budgets.